A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Introduction

-\paragraph{Main Contribution.} In this work, we uncover an intimate relation between turnstile sketches and \emph{L\'evy processes}. \Levy{} processes have been studied since the early 20th century, and have been used to model phenomena in various fields, e.g., physics (how does a gas particle move?) and finance (how does the stock price change?).
-We will show that all \Levy{} processes have \emph{algorithmic} interpretations in the context of streaming sketches, and that the fundamental \emph{\LK{} representation theorem} leads to a unified view of sketching for moment estimation.
+\emph{\Levy{} processes} have been studied since the early 20th century, and have been used to model phenomena in various fields, e.g., physics (how does a gas particle move?) and finance (how does the stock price change?).
+We will show that all \Levy{} processes have algorithmic interpretations in the context of streaming sketches, and the fundamental \emph{\LK{} representation theorem} leads to a unified view of sketching for moment estimation and sampling.
+To our knowledge, this is the first application of the \LK{} theorem in theoretical computer science.